UKCloud/documentation/articles/vmware/vmw-how-change-ipsec-vpn-api.md

 - Enabling customers to quickly amend IPsec configurations

-    Modifications of this nature are not possible in the vCloud Director graphical user interface without first deleting the existing IPsec VPN configuration entirely and re-entering the settings.
+    Modifications of this nature are not possible in the vCloud Director/VMware Cloud Director graphical user interface without first deleting the existing IPsec VPN configuration entirely and re-entering the settings.
 Depending on the number of tunnels, this can be a lengthy task.
 Making changes to the IPsec VPN configuration via the vCloud API can greatly speed up this process.

 - Edge gateway configuration data